United Arab Emirates

 With a long tradition of prudent investing, ADIA’s decisions are based solely on its economic objectives of delivering sustained long-term financial returns.

-ADIA has a disciplined investment process that aims to generate stable returns over the long term within established risk parameters.
+ADIA has a disciplined investment strategy that aims to generate stable returns over the long term within established risk parameters, supported by a comprehensive, institution-wide planning process

 Relationship with the Government of Abu Dhabi and Source of Funds